 - Be Respectful & Responsible (Follow directions, Use equipment properly)

-Explore further options for keeping your child active outside of school (updated December, 2018):
+Explore further options for keeping your child active outside of school:

-ST PAUL SUMMER PARK AND REC REGISTRATION IS GOING ON NOW!
+ST PAUL PARK AND REC OFFERS GREAT ACTIVITIES!

 What is Rec Check?